This is the portal page to a genealogical research project located at stellacilento.org. The project is composed of three parts:

 This two-part approach (wiki/database) is something I decided on after more than a few years of consideration.
 There are many interesting stories tucked away in the database that the casual visitor won’t easily find.
 And stories are the meat; stories are a basic human need.
 So I’ve begun to drag the stories out of the database, put them into a more accessible (and I hope, engaging) format, and present them up front.
 This is not a quick process, and as I actually have work to do, I restrict myself to (at most) an hour a day for this project.
-You can tell if I’ve made progress by looking at the category list in the left hand sidebar.
-Many of the categories show a zero, but as I add articles those numbers will start to climb.
+You can tell if I’ve made progress by looking at the category list in the right hand sidebar.

 Database v Wiki

 There are two possible sources of information here for each individual: (1) a database page, which is a collection of facts and dates as well as the documents and sources to support those facts and (2) a wiki page.
 Wiki pages are far less structured than database pages.
 Wiki pages can include large documents and images and discussions of such materials.2Note that only a small proportion of people in the database have wiki pages, although I add to them regularly.

 If you run into technical difficulties or something here is broken, please contact me